 Key takeaways

-• Persistent inflation and rising interest rates can affect the ability to meet your financial goals.
+• Persistent inflation and higher interest rates can affect your ability to meet your financial goals.

-• Take time to review your financial plan to determine if adjustments are needed.
+• It may be a good time to review your financial plan to determine if adjustments are needed.

 While dramatic changes are likely unnecessary, there may be opportunities to better position your financial plan to capitalize on evolving market dynamics.